WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

   [tip] Recommended: Navigate to the menu bar and select the **Encoding** tab. [/tip]

+- When there is more than one way to achieve a particular task, give the best way to do so.
+Multiple alternative procedures can confuse readers.
 - In general, avoid using directional language such as *above, top, below, left-hand side, lower-right side* in instructions to locate UI elements or other content.
-Directional language proves to be difficult for accessibility.
+Directional language proves to be difficult for accessibility or for localization.
 If a particular UI element or other content is difficult to convey, include a screenshot or illustration.
   **Examples**

-  [warning] Not Recommended:  [/warning]
+  [warning] Not Recommended: On the upper-right part of the page, select the checkmark icon. [/warning]
-  [tip] Recommended:  [/tip]
+  [tip] Recommended: Select **Publish ✓**. [/tip]

 - Don't include keyboard shortcuts in instructions.
 - Most of the time, end procedures with a definite action or result that helps the reader achieve that particular task.